A flavorful tomato sauce with miniature sausage “meatballs” served over gnocchi. This Sausage Gnocchi is an easy, hearty, and delicious meal!

 Instructions

-• In the same skillet, add remaining 1/4 cup olive oil.
-When the oil is hot, add in the garlic.
-As soon as the garlic sizzles, add in the canned tomatoes.
+• In the same pan, add remaining 1/4 cup olive oil.
+When oil is hot, add garlic.
+As soon as the garlic sizzles, add tomatoes.
 Pour 1 cup water into the can of tomatoes and slosh around to get the rest of the tomatoes.
-Pour that into the skillet as well.
-Add dried oregano, Italian seasoning, red pepper flakes, and 1 teaspoon salt (or salt to taste).
+Pour that into the pan as well.
+Add dried oregano, Italian seasoning, red pepper flakes, and salt (or to taste).
 Stir.
 Add 1 sprig of basil and submerge it in the sauce.

 • Meanwhile, prepare the gnocchi according to package directions.
 Drain.

 • Top the gnocchi with the meatballs and sauce.
-Garnish with fresh ribboned basil, additional cracked pepper, & freshly grated Parmesan cheese
+Garnish with fresh ribboned basil, additional cracked pepper, and freshly grated Parmesan cheese.

 Recipe Notes